haowu97/netlify/content/posts/Courses20-21/InternationalFinance/03ExchangeRate.en.md

 ### Spot and Forward Rates

-**Spot exchange rates**: The rate of a foreign-exchange contract for immediate delivery.
+**Spot exchange rates**: The rate of a foreign-exchange contract for *immediate* delivery.

-**Forward exchange rate**: The rate fixed today that is applicable to a financial transaction that will take place in the future.
+**Forward exchange rate**: The rate fixed today that is applicable to a financial transaction that will take place *in the future*.

 - Forward dates are typically 30, 90, 180 or 360 days in the future.